 A friend told me that she used to pump every two hours, even after her baby has latched.
 I don’t really do that because my baby is almost always at my breast, but I do pump whenever I have the time.
 And I found this to be true because with Dindin, despite all the nutrition, I was not able to produce much because I was not persistent in letting her latch and in stimulating my breasts.
-I really felt sad then because Dindin wanted to latch but feeling that I did not have milk, I gave her formula instead. 🙁 I just didn’t know better.
+I really felt sad then because Dindin wanted to latch but feeling that I did not have milk, I gave her formula instead. 🙁 I just didn’t know better at that time.

-At present, I started with only about 5ml of breast milk from manual pumping, three days after giving birth.
+At present, I started with only about 5ml of breast milk from manual breast pumping, three days after giving birth.
 But I have gone a long way from there.
 At 1 month and 3 weeks, I can say that I am already at 95% breastfeeding status.
 I say 95% because although I have already fully breastfed my baby since last week, I gave her about an ounce of formula today because it seems that her demand has gone higher and my supply could not cope.
 Maybe she is having a growth spurt again.

 On the second one, I succeeded–thanks to all kinds of help that I have been getting from different sources.
 And if everything is well, I intend to breastfeed her until she is already two years old. 😀 Thank God for this blessing!
 And thank God from whom all blessings flow, including breast milk.
 I always pray that I will have ample supply for my little and that God will open my milk ducts every time Siobe needs to feed.

-He would gladly take Shane from me so that I can pump and he would remind me regularly to pump just to stimulate my breasts.
+He would gladly take Shane from me so that I can pump breast milk.
+He would remind me regularly to pump just to stimulate my breasts.
 He lets me rest whenever he is available and massages my back to stimulate milk production.
-He also reads much on the topic and relays important points to me.
+He also reads much on the topic of breastfeeding and relays important points to me.

 So again, thank you everyone.
 You know who you are.
 You are all precious in this journey.

-Important notes and links:
+Important notes and links

 1. Breastfeeding seminar at Riverside Medical Center every second Wednesday of the month, 2pm, at the Pediatrics Conference Room, 3rd Floor.
 Call Station 11 for updates or cancellations.